naghamo/walleproject/README.md

 ### Web

 Link:

     https://"IP Address":5000

+ To open the web run the project's file in raspberry pi.
 -----

-**Make sure that your phone/computer and raspberry pi are connected to the same internet**
+** #Make sure that your phone/computer and raspberry pi are connected to the same internet **